ClassicOldSong/CONTRiBUTIONS/README.md

 Play games on your GitHub Profile page

 ## Usage
 Create a `package.json` at the root of your repository.
-Setup the entry at the 'main' field.
+Setup the entry script at the 'main' field.